 Back pain can generally be categorized as acute or chronic.
 Acute pain typically occurs suddenly after an event or activity, such as exercise or gardening.
 These symptoms usually improve within a few days to weeks and can often be managed with pain relievers and gentle stretching exercises.
 Chronic pain, on the other hand, persists for a longer duration and is often due to an underlying spinal condition.
 It can be constant and significantly affect one’s quality of life.
 Seeking medical advice is essential if back pain symptoms do not resolve with time.

-If unaddressed it can lead to complex interaction between pain and psychological pathways in brain.
-This can impede on the quality of life and start a vicious cycle whereby; frustration and sleep deprivation follow.
-It is crucial to intervene before it becomes a long-term issue.
+If left unaddressed, back pain can lead to a complex interplay of pain and psychological pathways in the brain, resulting in decreased quality of life and potentially initiating a vicious cycle of frustration and sleep disturbances.
+It’s crucial to intervene before it becomes a long-term issue.